Johnson Leadership Fellows

 - have the opportunity to put that training immediately into practice, receiving feedback on your efforts and using those insights to adjust your leadership style;

-- join and get to know a cohort of Johnson Leadership Fellows; and,
+- join and get to know a cohort of Johnson Leadership Fellows;

 - make significant contributions to the first-year class and to the school.